...

 Do Traditional Hot Baths Help With Colds?
 Safety, Temperature & Best Practices?

-Traditional hot baths may reduce certain cold-related discomforts2, but they do not treat the illness itself.
-Their safety depends on temperature, hydration, and individual health conditions.
+Traditional hot baths may reduce certain discomforts associated with colds, but they do not treat the infection itself.
+Their usefulness depends mainly on water temperature, hydration level, and individual health conditions.

 Do Hot Baths Actually Help With Cold Symptoms?